 Many of our programs are supported by generous donations from our community through the St. Charles Foundation.

 Nutrition is an essential component of comprehensive cancer care, rehabilitation and survivorship.
 A registered dietitian is available to work with patients and their families, especially patients identified at risk for having nutritional problems or special needs.
 Nutrition classes are offered monthly for patients during treatment and beyond cancer treatment.
-An appointment can be made with the dietitian by calling 541-706-5800.
+For more information, call 541-706-4725.

 Spirituality and religion may help patients and families find deeper meaning and experience a sense of personal growth during their cancer journey.
 A chaplain is available for one-on-one and family discussions to help cope with your cancer journey, respecting the beliefs of all involved.
 For more information, call 541-706-5800.